JamesWenlock/AmbisonicBellTexture/README.md

-# Ambisonic FM BELL SYNTHESIZER
+# Ambisonic FM Bell Texture

-The Ambisonic FM Bell Synthesizer is a tool for supercollider that can be used to generate a variety of  bell-like textures in ambisonics.
+The Ambisonic FM Bell Texture is a tool for supercollider that can be used to generate a variety of  bell-like textures in ambisonics.
 It was created in collaboration with the University of Washington [Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/) as a compositional instrument, and as example code to showcase a variety of ambisonic techniques.

 ### Prerequisites